codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't sharks eat clowns?
-Because they taste funny.
+I ate a clock yesterday.
+It was so time consuming.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Individuals and interactions
+ 1. Utopic Unicorn
- 2. Customer collaboration
+ 2. Mystic Mansion
- 3. Comprehensive documentation
+ 3. Trusty Tahr
- 4. Responding to change
+ 4. Wily Werewolf

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Mystic Mansion
 </details>